-In the real world, this might serve closer to 4 portions as the ends aren’t quite as meaty as the pastry as done its thing and puffed out.
+In the real world, this might serve closer to 4 portions as the ends aren't quite as meaty as the pastry has done its thing and puffed out.

 And I know there are those of you who would set a timer and forget it.
 If you are one of those people, I hope this review reaches you in time.